Are straight people 'stealing' RuPaul’s Drag Race?

 Are straight people ‘stealing’ RuPaul’s Drag Race?

 Is it okay heterosexual viewers watch and use language from the drag queen competition?
-Drag Race superstars Courtney Act and Bianca Del Toro weigh in on the debate
+Drag Race superstars Courtney Act and Bianca Del Rio weigh in on the debate

 Mother-tucking meteoric: the rise of RuPaul’s Drag Race, the drag queen TV reality competition, has been nothing less.